BenjaminPlanterose/JRC_seeker/README.md

 The hg38 version is simply the liftover of the hg19 file, obtained with [UCSC LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver).

-Further details on the LiftOver settings and the blacklist regions files are listed in the ```/assets/blacklist_regions/README.md```.

 ### 2. Edit the configuration file